-Mariners to re-open spring training facility in Peoria, Ariz. following its shuttering due to coronavirus pandemic
+Mariners to reopen spring-training facility in Arizona after coronavirus shutdown

 “We will wait to see what our true options are before making that decision,” Dipoto said when asked about the situation.

 With the state of Washington reopening in phases based on testing data and King County still locked into Phase 1 where groups of five or more people are not allowed to congregate, the Mariners couldn’t hold a viable spring training.
-A jump to Phase 2 where groups of 10 people or less would be allowed might make it possible, but still difficult.
-Any special concessions made for the Mariners or other pro sports teams made by Gov. Jay Inslee or Mayor Jenny Durkan would likely be met with a fair amount of consternation.
+A jump to Phase 2 where groups of 10 people or fewer would be allowed might make it possible, but still difficult.
+Any special concessions made for the Mariners or other pro sports teams made by Washington Gov. Jay Inslee or Seattle Mayor Jenny Durkan would likely be met with a fair amount of consternation.

 With at least 50 players, coaching staff and support staff needed to have a spring training, trying to make a spring training work in the limited confines of T-Mobile Park would be difficult.
-Any use of external, nonaffiliated fields would be subject to weather and other guidelines.
+Any use of external, non-affiliated fields would be subject to weather and other guidelines.

 Holding spring training in Arizona would also allow the Mariners to participate in a handful of games against other teams like the Diamondbacks, instead of playing only intrasquad scrimmages.

-But having a spring training in Seattle would allow the players to finalize their living situations for the season and get situated instead of waiting till a day or two before the season begins.
+But having a spring training in Seattle would allow the players to finalize their living situations for the season and get situated instead of waiting until a day or two before the season begins.

-Obviously, all those scenarios are still contingent on a plan being agreed upon by MLB and the MLBPA and the current unpredictable environment with Coronavirus and the illness COVID-19 trending in the right direction.
+Obviously, all those scenarios are still contingent on a plan being agreed upon by MLB and the MLBPA and the current unpredictable environment with COVID-19.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.